bitwarden/passwordless-docs/src/guide/frontend/javascript.md

 ## .register()

-Call the `.register()` method to fetch a [registration token](../concepts.md#tokens) from your backend to authorize creation of a passkey on the end-user's device, for example:
+Call the `.register()` method to fetch a [registration token](../concepts.md#tokens) from your backend to authorize creation of a passkey on the end-user's device.

+This method accepts the following parameters:

+- `registerToken` (string): The registration token fetched from your backend.
+- `nickname` (string): This is optional and can be used to help the user identify the passkey.

+For example:

 ```js
 // Instantiate a passwordless client using your API public key.